Status

 west of Ballyclare to the B94 Rashee Road north

-include a second bridge over the Six Mile Water.
+included a second bridge over the Six Mile

-be carried out by private developers, but it was
+planned to be carried out by private developers,

-not until August 2009 that a developer - KPL
+but it was not until August 2009 that a

-Group - secured sufficient land to announce its
+developer - KPL Group - secured sufficient land

 as "the largest and most expensive privately